Guysborough, Nova Scotia (community): Raid on Chedacacto (1718) - The Squirrel Affair

 Shortly after Southack established himself at Shelburne, Nova Scotia, the Mi'kmaq raided the station and burned it to the ground.
-In response, from 17–24 September 1718, Southack led a raid on Canso and Chedabucto in what became known as the Squirrel Affair.
+In response, from 17 to 24 September 1718, Southack led a raid on Canso and Chedabucto in what became known as the Squirrel Affair.
 Southack first destroyed the fishing village on the Canso Islands.
 Southack then laid siege for three days to Fort St. Louis, which was defended primarily by the local Acadians.
 On 18 September, British marines landed across the harbour from the fort on Lasonde's Grave (today McCauls Island) and seized the entrance to Chedabucto Harbour.
 The following day HMS Squirrel landed troops at Salmon River, who proceeded to the rear of the village.
 HMS Squirrel made its first attempt to enter the harbour but was beaten back by the Acadian cannon fire from the fort.
 Later in the day the village was captured by the landed troops.
 On 20 September HMS Squirrel made a second attempt to enter the harbour, and successfully fired upon the fort.
 On 23 September, Southack burned the village and loaded the goods onto the French transports that had been captured in the harbour.
 On 24 September, after pillaging and burning the village, Southack released his Acadian prisoners onto the Canso Islands and sailed back to Boston.
 Some Acadians fled to Isle Madame after the attack.

 The village of Chedabucto recovered after the 1718 attack, but the fort was never reestablished.
 The Acadian community here sold food and boats to Louisbourg.
 When the Acadian expulsion began in 1755, Chedabucto became an important stopping point for Acadians fleeing to Isle Royale.
 The village encountered hard times after the fall of Louisbourg, and the Acadians are recorded to have fully left the region by 1764, at least 70 of whom settled on Saint Pierre and Miquelon.